-It’s still summer and hard to wrap your head around it but before you know it it will be here.
-I know it’s always too early or too late but this is very early.
+It’s still technically summer and hard to wrap your head around it but before you know it it will be here.
+I know it’s always too early or too late but this year is what we call “late”.

 Once again I will write up a list of recipes for you to check out and one by one I will try and post as many as I can for you.

 Enjoy your families and have a Happy Healthy New Year from our house to yours.
 Remember if you have any questions get in touch either through this website or my instagram or facebook — DM me and I will try and get back to you as soon as possible.
 I will also be posting Rosh Hashana recipes on Cooking with Candi.
 Check out my instagram for daily posts.
 I may try and add a few new recipes here but for now this is the tried and true “oldies but goodies” version.

 I am on Instagram as Cookingwithcandi and FB — I try and respond promptly .
 Also you can just ask questions in the comment section of my blog.

 Un- stuffed Cabbage — I highly recommend this delicious main dish — pretty simple to make and beats trying to make stuffed cabbage but tastes just as good.